 You may think that you have never tried papaya, but that might not be the case.
 An enzyme called papain, which is extracted from papaya, is the most common ingredient in tenderizing meat rubs.
 So, without even knowing it, you might be seasoning your T-bone with papaya.

 06 of 10

-There is evidence that peanuts were domesticated in South America over 7,000 years ago.
+There is evidence that peanuts were domesticated in around South America's Paraguay and Prarana rivers over 7,000 years ago.
 Now, China is the world's largest producer of peanuts.
 It was brought to China by the Portuguese in the 1600s and became a very popular addition to many dishes, as anyone who frequents Chinese restaurant knows.
 These nuts are also used prominently in African cooking and are often referred to as "groundnuts."

 To a cook, a peanut is certainly a nut, but to a botanist, it's technically a "woody, indehiscent legume," which means it is really a bean.